jordwalke/reactapp/README.md

 ### Create Your UI:

+- `reactapp` allows you to require `JSX` files when rendering on either the client or the server.
+  - `var Widget = require('./Widget.jsx');`
-`reactapp` considers the `lib/app/Application.jsx` to be your main entry point component.
+- `reactapp` considers the `lib/app/Application.jsx` to be your main entry point component.
 Start by editing that file to create your user experience.
-Add your own component directory structure inside of `lib/app/` to your liking.
+- Add your own component directory structure inside of `lib/app/` to your liking.
+- Build up an applications by composing lower level components into more sophisticated components.

 ### Build For Production or Sharing